blackholenetwork/blackhole/PROJECT.md

 ## Vision

 Blackhole Network is a decentralized infrastructure platform that transforms idle computing resources into a global, shared network.
-Home users monetize their unused storage, compute, and bandwidth while developers build applications on a universal data layer where users truly own their data.
+Built with a six-layer architecture, home users monetize their unused storage, compute, and bandwidth while developers build applications on a universal data layer where users truly own their data.

 ## Core Principles